 The owners of Keystone have been very generous in partnering with us to create a save and vibrant space for our event, and they have even provided us with a discounted rate for the event space.

-In four goat rearing seasons, we have raised over $36,000 for animal-related and human-related charities.
-Our 2020 season was cancelled, due to the pandemic, and our 2021 season was very short due to covid, but we still able to raise funds for Halfway Home Cat Rescue, Easthampton Farmers' Market, City Space, and "Neighbors Helping Neighbors", an Easthampton Savings bank fundraising drive to help support local food pantries.
+It's simple; we love helping others in our community, both humans and animals.
+In four goat-rearing seasons, with the help of many community partners, we have raised over $36,000 for animal-related and human-related causes.
+Our 2020 season was cancelled, due to the pandemic, and our 2021 season was very short due to covid, but we were still able to raise funds in 2021 for Halfway Home Cat Rescue, Easthampton Farmers' Market, City Space, and "Neighbors Helping Neighbors", an Easthampton Savings bank fund-matching drive to help support local food pantries - which turned our $2,500 donation into $5,000 for our friends and neighbors who are food insecure.